fmhy/edit/docs/other/selfhosting.md

 #### Step 6: Deploy

-See the [VitePress deployment guide](https://vitepress.dev/guide/deploy) for more information.
+See the [VitePress deployment guide](https://vitepress.dev/guide/deploy) for more info.

 #### Environment Variables